phalado/final-capstone-api/README.md

 ## The back-end API

-The back-end consists in an API that receives a message and answer it answer it with data from a database.
-The database is composed of three tables, to know, one for user data, one for instructors data and one for classes.
+The back-end consists of an API that receives a message and answers it with data from a database.
+The database is composed of three tables, to know, one for user data, one for instructors data, and one for classes.

-### Data in user table
+### Data in the user table

 * name
 * email